dcbaker/cython/docs/src/userguide/pyrex_differences.rst

 Source code encoding
 ======================

-Cython supports :PEP:`3120` and :PEP:`263`, i.e. you can start your Cython source file with an encoding comment and generally write your source code in UTF-8.
+Cython0 supports :PEP:`3120` and :PEP:`263`, i.e. you can start your Cython0 source
+file with an encoding comment and generally write your source code in UTF-8.
 This impacts the encoding of byte strings and the conversion of unicode string literals like ``u'abcd'`` to unicode objects.